 What is DMT?

 In the United States, DMT is classified as a Schedule I controlled substance.
-That means that it is illegal to possess, buy, distribute or manufacture it.
+That means it is illegal to have, buy, distribute or manufacture it.
 This drug has a high potential for abuse and there is currently no recognized medical use for it.
 It is available for research, but only after getting approval from the FDA and DEA.

 - Having a sensation like they were leaving their bodies.